Gratitude Magma

 -

-Although this piece stands on its own, I see it as the start of a much larger series.
+I see this project as the start of a series.
 I would love to expand this project to other national parks, using each landscape’s natural systems as emotional metaphors for different inner states.
 I am also interested in exploring motion or video as a way to visualize how gratitude slowly builds and then radiates outward over time.
-Looking forward, I am curious about how speculative and technological this work could become while still referencing traditional park posters, exploring how future park experiences might blend environmental storytelling, data, and emotional connection through emerging technologies.

 Exhibition